Barbecue Turkey Burgers

-- Grill the burgers for about 5 minutes on each side until they are cooked through and have reached an internal temperature of 165°F. While the burgers are cooking, in a small bowl combine the mayonnaise and the chipotles in adobo.
+- Grill the burgers for about 5 minutes on each side until they are cooked through and have reached an internal temperature of 165 F on an instant-read thermometer.
+While the burgers are cooking, in a small bowl combine the mayonnaise and the chipotles in adobo.

 - Place the cooked burger on the bottoms of the buns, top with the sauce, and layer in any toppings you like.
 Serve immediately.

 Internal Temperature for Turkey Burgers:Finally, take the burgers off of the heat the second they are cooked through, as they will continue to cook a bit after being removed from the direct heat.
 You want to cook turkey burgers to an internal temperature of 165 F – that’s when they are just safely cooked through (get that meat thermometer!).
 Turkey burgers should not be served rare.